Do eat better ©edOTCM (16)do-eat-better-edotcm-9_7FV1j4Bj-1.mp4

 A sweet break for the last stop

 It’s now 2.30pm, three hours after the start of our activity, and we end our tour with a gourmet touch in the cosmopolitan district of Noailles.
-A tasting session in an oriental patisserie where snacks overflow on all sides.
-We sample these famous pastries made mainly of honey, almonds, walnuts, dates and sesame seeds.
+A tasting session in an oriental patisserie where the snacks are overflowing on all sides.
+We sample these famous pastries made mainly from honey, almonds, walnuts, dates and sesame seeds.
 The tour ends on a sweet note.

 This was the last stop on our food tour, and it was with a full belly that we ended our gourmet tour.
 We were able to discover Marseille not only through its gourmet flavours, but also through different districts with a rich history.
 What I’ll take away from this experience is a wonderful discovery and an interesting culinary diversity brought together in a single city: Marseille!